Bobbejaan Schoepen: International tours and success

 Schoepen toured in at least twenty different countries, together with artists such as Josephine Baker, Caterina Valente, Gilbert Bécaud, and Toots Thielemans (who was a guitarist in his band in 1951).
 He is one of the first Europeans (excluding the British) to have appeared at the Grand Ole Opry in Nashville, one of the most important centers of country music in the United States.
 In 1953 he played there three times with Roy Acuff (1903–1992).
 There was one performance with the country singer Red Foley (1910–1968) in Springfield, Missouri.
 The American country singer, Tex Williams, a Western swing performer, would later release a cover of Schoepen's "Fire and Blisters" in the US (1974).

 1954 tours

-In 1954 there followed a three-month European tour through Germany, Iceland, and Denmark, which concluded with a few months of performances in the Folies Bergère in Brussels.
+In 1954 there followed a three-month European tour through Germany, Iceland, and Denmark, which concluded with a few months of performances in the Folies Bergère in Paris.
 Syd Fox was Schoepen's manager in Iceland and Denmark.
 When Jacques Brel performed the opening act in the Ancienne Belgique in Brussels in January 1955, Schoepen already had the status of an international vedette in his own country.
-He was chosen as the best Flemish singer by the broadcasting company NIR (former VRT), for which he received the "Grand Prize for Flemish Gramophone Recording."
+He was chosen as the best Flemish singer by the broadcasting company NIR (nowadays VRT), for which he received the "Grand Prize for Flemish Gramophone Recording."

 That autumn he toured with his show for a month through Germany then a month through the Congo.